lsst-dm/scipi_docs_prototype/calibimg.rst

 CalibrateTask
 #############

-Given a properly characterized exposure, detect sources, measure their positions, and do a photometric measurement on them.
+Given a properly characterized exposure (which means one with a PSF determined, commonly done previous to funning this Task by :doc:`CharacterizeImage <charimg>`), detect sources, measure their positions, and do a photometric measurement on them.

 This task is implemented in the ``lsst.pipe.tasks`` module.